 - The mover and seconder of a motion cannot move or second an amendment.
 (This does not apply when the mover or seconder of a motion to adopt a report of a committee wants to amend an item in the report.
-In this case the original mover or seconder may also propose second the suggested or amendment). - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment that is carried can move or second a subsequent amendment.
+In this case the original mover or seconder may also propose or second the suggested amendment). - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment that is carried can move or second a subsequent amendment.
 A mover or seconder of an amendment which is lost cannot move or second a subsequent amendment. - Members can speak to any amendment.

-• The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.
+The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder. amendment that has already been lost.
+Any amendment which, if carried, would have the effect of defeating a previous motion that was carried is a direct negative and is therefore not allowed.